MatthieuCourbariaux/BinaryConnect/README.md

 This python script trains an MLP on MNIST with the stochastic version of BinaryConnect.
 It should run for about 30 minutes on a GTX 680 GPU.
 The final test error should be around 1.15%.
-Please note that this is NOT the experiment reported in the paper (which is in the "master" branch of the repository).
+Please note that this is NOT the experiment reported in the article (which is in the "master" branch of the repository).

 ## CIFAR-10